Githi54/Githi54/README.md

 ---

 ### ⚡ Fun Facts
-- Always learning the latest in tech
+- Have a 4-6 gym trainings per week 🏋
 - Coffee enthusiast ☕
-- Enjoy solving algorithm challenges
+- Enjoy solving algorithm challenges🧮
+- Books and Comics fan 📚
 ---

 > "Code is like humor.
 When you have to explain it, it’s bad." – Cory House